 - Bubble & squeak

-Rather than pulling off the grill covers and cooking to order, an Irish breakfast is ideal for preparing ahead and simply heating up to serve pubstyle.
+Rather than pulling off the grill covers and cooking to order, an Irish breakfast is ideal for preparing ahead and simply heating up to serve pub style.
 The only hard part?
-Figuring out a table set up to ensure hints of the holiday are present throughout.
+Figuring out St Patrick’s Day table decoration to ensure hints of the holiday are present throughout.

-Green is the obvious motif that comes to mind when it comes to St. Patrick’s Day, but patterning it in a tasteful manner is quintessential in keeping the traditional embellishments of the holiday.
+Green is the obvious motif that comes to mind when it comes to St. Patrick’s Day, but patterning it tastefully is quintessential in keeping the traditional embellishments of the holiday.

-A plaid tablecloth or table cover is the key to capturing the flair of St. Patrick’s Day.
-Green and white checkered print offers a playful hint of the holiday and provides a neutral ambiance to build off of.
+A plaid tablecloth or table cover is the key to capturing the flair of St. Patty’s party ideas.
+The green and white checkered print offers a playful hint of the holiday and provides a neutral ambiance.

 Want to take it a step further?
 Add gold accent pieces to your table for a centerpiece.
-This might seem like a stretch, but spray painting fruit gold ahead of time before arranging them in a basket with white orchids only adds to the tablescape.
+This might seem like a stretch, but spray-painting fruit gold ahead of time before arranging them in a basket with white orchids only adds to the table scape.
+As the night falls, you can use customized chair covers for outdoor furniture to ensure your furniture stays protected from dust, dirt, or sudden showers!

-Drinking beer has been a St. Paddy’s Day tradition since it was but a simple feast day in honor of the celebrated Saint.
-As the holiday grew around the world, so too did this tradition.
-Try adding a keg to your yard or a tap in your kitchen for those who wish to indulge this holiday.
+Drinking beer is a time immemorial ritual for celebrating St. Patrick’s Day birthday.
+As the holiday grew around the world, so did this tradition.
+Try adding a keg to your yard or a tap in your kitchen for those who wish to indulge in this holiday.

-Create your own bar and serve your friends their favorite drink, whether it be the traditional beer, a St. Patrick’s themed cocktail, or non alcoholic options that keep the non drinkers in the fun.
+Create your own bar and serve your friends their favorite drink, whether it is the traditional beer, a St. Patrick-themed cocktail, or non-alcoholic options that keep the spirits high even for non-drinkers!
 Serve in green pint glasses or add green food coloring to your beverages for a festive feel.
-Lay down custom tarps to ensure that as the night goes on, spills won’t be an issue.
+Lay down custom tarps on the floor to ensure that as the night goes on, spills won’t be an issue.

 Don’t settle for the usual brew!
 If you’re a novice when it comes to the different varieties of beer, here are just a few that will make your St. Patrick’s Day celebration authentic: